vippsas/vipps-order-management-api/vipps-order-management-api.md

 ## Before you begin

-This document assumes you have signed up as a organization with Vipps and have retrieved your API credentials for
+This document assumes you have signed up as an organization with Vipps and have retrieved your API credentials for
 [the Vipps test environment](https://developer.vippsmobilepay.com/docs/vipps-developers/test-environment) from